 My cousins and I ran up and down Liberty avenue as we made our way to Smokey Park; running away from each other to avoid getting smeared and soaked, even though we knew it was inevitable and all a part of the fun.
 We had such a blast!
 When it was all over, my mom picked us up from the parade, with the interior of her car lined with garbage bags to avoid getting the seats stained.
 We headed over to my uncle's house to enjoy some sweets, including one of my favorites- gulgula.

-That night, no matter how much I showered, no matter how much I scrubbed, my face was still pink, and well, a little green and blue too.
-The abir just didn’t come off!
+That night, no matter how much I showered, no matter how much I scrubbed, my face was still pink, and well, a little green and blue, too.
+The abir just didn't come off!
 I went to school the next day and certainly received a lot of strange looks.
 I mean can you blame my non-Hindu classmates?
-The last time they saw me I didn’t look like a rainbow threw up on me!
+The last time they saw me I didn't look like a rainbow threw up on me!
 I took the opportunity to educate my teacher and classmates about my culture and why my skin was so pink.

 Naturally, they all wanted to come to the parade with me the following year.
 I have not attended the Phagwah parade in many many years, but when it comes to mind it reminds me of a time well spent with family and friends as we embraced the arrival of a bright and beautiful time of year.
-Today I’d like to share with you my mom’s gulgula recipe, it’s a favorite of my cousin, Ashley.
-She always used to wait patiently for Phagwah to come around for my mom’s “sweet pholourie” as she would commonly call it.
+Today I'd like to share with you my mom's gulgula recipe, it's a favorite of my cousin, Ashley.
+She always used to wait patiently for Phagwah to come around for my mom's "sweet pholourie" as she would commonly call it.
 She said it tasted even better when made especially during Holi.
-For all those celebrating next week, have a happy and safe Holi!
+For all those celebrating, have a happy and safe Phagwah!

-Holi celebrations (photo taken from Google Images) |
+| Holi celebrations (photo taken from Google Images) |

-You’ll need two very ripe bananas.
+You'll need two or three very ripe bananas.

-Add the following spices, sugar, and extract.
+Add the spices, sugar, and extract.

 Stir in the flour and baking powder.
+You can also add ½ teaspoon of yeast here.

 Fold in any raisins or maraschino cherries, if you desire them.